ALE-ARME/Hey-Wake-Up/README.md

 - Flash interval: the time between two flashes
 - Flash cycles: how many times the active note will flash
 - Idle time: how many seconds have to pass before the active note will start flashing
+- Toggable buttons: toggle on the Obsidian's elements you want to make them flash

 A `data.json` file will be created containing the values of the above parameters
 # Uninstallation